 Twain says that the chorus of “Life’s About to Get Good’ is “very celebratory and very happy” (quote via the Press-Enterprise).
 She also notes that the song is “optimistic.”

-During an intermission-time interview during Game 6 of the 2017 Stanley Cup Final on June 11, Twain told Hockey Night in Canada host Scott Oake that her new single would be officially released on June 16 (the date that Twain is scheduled to perform on Today).
-However, on June 15, the single officially shipped to country radio.
+During an intermission-time interview during Game 6 of the 2017 Stanley Cup Final on June 11, Twain told Hockey Night in Canada host Scott Oake that her new single would be officially released on June 16 (the date that Twain was scheduled to perform on Today).
+However, one day earlier, on June 15, the single officially shipped to country radio.